God, Mom, Alzheimer's, and Me ©

 Scripture: "May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit" (Romans 15:13).

-Music transcends language and speaks directly to the heart, and so I have suggested a praise song or a hymn to be used with each devotion.
-The Cyber Hymnal TM (available online at http://www.hymntime.com) is a wonderful resource for hymns that are in the public domain, and was my source for the composer and lyricist information that I’ve cited with each hymn suggestion.
+The Cyber Hymnal TM (available online at http://www.hymntime.com/tch) is a wonderful resource for hymns that are in the public domain, and was the source for the composer and lyricist information that has been cited with each hymn suggestion.
 The link above will take you directly to the Cyberhymnal site for the hymn "I Know Whom I Have Believed."
 Sincere thanks go to the folks at Cyberhymnal for their service to the Lord.

 Copyright 2009 God, Mom, Alzheimer's, and Me.
 All rights reserved.